-When you get divorced you will need to think twice about who to name as the beneficiary under your life insurance policy.
+When you get divorced, you will need to think twice about who to name as the beneficiary under your life insurance policy.
 You may want to name your children as the sole beneficiaries under that policy.
-If this is the direction that you want to go in, you should keep in mind that if your kids are under the age of 18 when you die that a probate court will require that a guardian be named to handle that money until your kids turn 18.
-Setting up a trust through your will would be a way to get around this, however.
+If this is the direction you want to go in, you should keep in mind that if your kids are under 18 when you die, a probate court will require that a guardian be named to handle that money until your kids turn 18.
+However, setting up trust through your will would be a way to get around this.

 Let’s look at an example to illustrate this point.
-Suppose that your spouse was receiving $500 per month in spousal maintenance from you after your divorce.
+Suppose your spouse received $500 per month in spousal maintenance from you after your divorce.
 If the court ordered you to carry life insurance on your life (with the insurance payable to your ex-spouse) for as long as spousal maintenance was required, you must do so.

 Interested in learning more about finances and divorce?
 Head back to our blog tomorrow